- Selecting The Correct Driver to Increase Driver Distance

 Moving the weight in the clubhead near the back will push the center of gravity (CoG) to the rear resulting in a higher ball flight while the weight moved to the front of the club near the clubface will result in a lower ball flight.

-There are numerous facets of a shaft that plays a major role in your ability to attain your maximum outcome.
+There are numerous facets of a golf shaft that plays a major role in your ability to attain your maximum outcome.
 The erroneous choice of the shaft can produce unreliable outcomes causing you to call on your professional frequently to smooth out these weaknesses.

 Graphite shafts have become the norm in drivers and are ideal for smashing lengthy drives.
 Check the difference between graphite and steel shafts.

 - 110mph or higher swing speed ought to choose X flex shafts